Hudu-Technologies-Inc/Community-Scripts/Administration/Dropdown to ListSelect/README.md

 If you find yourself trapped between these backup windows, you can reach out to support to have them initiate a backup and/or restore.

-⚙️ Step 2: Setup Questions
+## Step 2: Setup Questions
 Once you're confident that you have a point in time that you can go back to if needed, you can simply start the attached script.
 Since it isn't something that you run continuously, you can simply enter your Hudu URL and Hudu API key when prompted.

 You'll also be asked just a few questions.
-Firstly will be 'Which layouts to replace ListSelect for'.
+Firstly will be 'Which layouts to replace ***ListSelect*** for'.
 Like anything major, it's likely best to start slow and elect to changeover an individual layout.

 ---

 The layouts you have available as options here are strictly layouts that include at least 1 Dropdown Field.

-⌛️ Step 3 - Waiting for process to complete
+## Step 3 - Waiting for process to complete

 After making your selection and indicating that you have a recent backup- the process will begin and you will see output similar to the example, below.